Toward RIS-Enhanced Integrated Terrestrial/Non-Terrestrial Connectivity in 6G: The Indirect Role of RIS in 6G-Enabled INTENT Networks

-Wireless powered communication (WPC) is the technique which allows devices to collect energy from ambient and/or dedicated radio frequency (RF) signals and use the harvested energy to power their communication.
-WPC was once expected to become an indispensable component of different terrestrial and non-terrestrial wireless networks; however, the low efficiency of wireless power transfer (WPT) limits the practicality of this important technology.
-In this respect, RIS-empowered WPC is an effectual integration of RIS and WPC technologies which can enable green and self-sustainable communication in all segments of the 6G-enabled INTENT networks.
+WPC is the technique which allows devices to collect energy from ambient and/or dedicated signals and use the harvested energy to power their communication.
+This technique can expand the operational lifetime of devices and eliminate the need for human intervention in the process of battery recharging.
+Underwater and UAV communications are two example scenarios where the use of WPC seems very promising.
+Specifically, the mission time of underwater nodes and UAVs can be extended via acoustic- and RF-based wireless power transfer (WPT), respectively, without causing any disruptions to their operations.
+Nevertheless, the low efficiency of WPT has thus far impeded its widespread implementation.
+In this respect, RIS-empowered WPT is an effective integration of RIS and WPT which can greatly boost the performance of WPC networks.